google/zetasql/docs/query-syntax.md

 ```

 In explicit unnesting, `array_expression` must return an
-array value but does not need to resolve to an array.
+array value but doesn't need to resolve to an array.

 ##### Tables and explicit unnesting